cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

 .. danger::

-  Every time you start new a connection to a remote server, ssh checks server fingerprint with the information stored in ``.ssh/known_hosts``.
+  Every time you start new a connection to a remote server, ``ssh`` checks server fingerprint with the information stored in ``.ssh/known_hosts``.
 If the server fingerprint is different, the connection is immediately terminated.
-There could be different reasons when you see this behaviour, for example your administrator may have changed the destination server or maybe someone has hacked your server configuration or connection.
+There could be different reasons when you see this behaviour, for example your administrator may have changed the destination server using the same *server name* or maybe someone has hacked your server configuration or connection.
 When you see an issue like this, please tell immediately it to your system administrator.

 Closing a connection
 """"""""""""""""""""